Kayvon photo

 I created this talk, Do Grades Matter, to challenge students to think bigger than just striving to get good grades in a bunch of hard classes.

 Want to get outside but still sleep in your own bed at night?
-Try one of my favorite local Bay Area hikes.
+Try my favorite local Bay Area hikes.

 TEACHING